 They Can Be Less Expensive Than Chain Dentists

 This is probably the most significant advantage of choosing private dental practices over a corporate practice.
-Private dentist offices may charge lower prices for their services than chain dentists.
+Private dentist offices may charge lower prices than a franchised primary dentist practice.
 This would be because they don’t have the same overhead costs as corporate offices.
 They also don’t have to pay franchise fees, which can add up to a lot of money.

 They Often Provide More Personal Service